-1.71 Determining whether a result is adequate for a norm, dependent on the average rating of the opponents.
-Tables 1.72 show the range for tournaments up to 19 rounds.
+Determining whether a result is adequate for a norm is dependent on the average rating of the opponents.
+Tables in the Annex show the range for tournaments up to 19 rounds.
 Norms achieved in a tournament with more than 13 rounds count only as 13 games.